 Among the car's features are: The Strosek steel body kit; Andial-built 3.8 liter horizontal-6 engine; custom upholstered Recaro sport seats; air conditioning; cruise control; power windows; front fog lights; 4-wheel ABS disc brakes; dual front air bags; alloy wheels; Pioneer audio head unit; Porsche “Big red” brakes; custom-fabricated twin-hoop roll bar; and color-matched instrument faces.

 The exterior Maritime blue paint retains excellent gloss overall with no obvious flaws.
 In particular, the front of the car with its re-worked headlights, the wide-body fender flares, and the revised rear deck and engine cover all exhibit the Storsek flair and factory-quality workmanship without seeming too over-the-top.
 Body-panel fit is well within factory tolerances.
 The Speedster-specific, black trimmed windshield shows no flaws.
-Behind its 5-spoke alloy wheels finished in gloss black with Porsche crest center caps and high-performance tires, Porsche-branded red brake calipers and drilled brake rotors can be seen.
+Behind its 5-spoke alloy wheels with Porsche crest center caps and high-performance tires, Porsche-branded red brake calipers and drilled brake rotors can be seen.
 A black-fabric convertible top continues the bespoke Speedster lines when deployed.

 Inside, the Recaro seats in charcoal leather with Maritime-blue-matching Alcantara inserts are especially striking.
 The custom, blue-faced instruments add drama to the dash.
 The 6-speed manual transmission shifter is console mounted in the factory location.
 Doors are trimmed in gray and feature the pull-strap door handles featured on many Porsche factory race cars.
 Cabin carpeting is light gray.
 Billet aluminum floor pedals are in place.